ignatandrei/BlocklyAutomation/.github/ISSUE_TEMPLATE/demo_request.md

 ---

 **What is the demo that you require ?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+I want a http post to this site and collect data

 **Additional context**